 Of course, we derived the preceding results in a straightforward manner.
 This was for sake of motivation.
 Our conclusion here is that the optimal history of the linearizing output x_1 actually carries a lot of information: histories of adjoint variables and, consequently, information about neighboring extremals, closed loop approximate optimal control, and post optimal analysis.
 One can wonder how general this property is.
-In the Section 3 and Section 4, we actually prove similar results in general multivariable cases.
+In Sections 3 and 4, we actually prove similar results in general multivariable cases.